joshpeck/Arduino-Bluetooth-Light-Switch/README.md

 8. Screw on the Arduino onto the Arduino holder
 9. Wire the pins according to the provided diagram
 10. Attach a power supply to the Arduino
+11. Connect to the Bluetooth Module on your bluetooth device and send a "0" or a "1" to turn on and off your lights

 ADDITIONAL NOTES
 - There is a file called 'BluetoothAT.ino' which I found useful in programming the bluetooth module if you need to.